Aircon Anatomy

 Site 3 — Evaporator fin coil

 The cold aluminium fins behind the filter.
 Visible black streaks here are advanced colonisation.
-Treatment must be chemical-free or non-acidic — acidic washes corrode the fins and shorten unit life by 30–40%.
-We use steam + non-acidic biocide; the fins come out clean without damage.
+Treatment must be non-corrosive — acidic washes corrode the fins and shorten unit life by 30–40%.
+We use non-corrosive steam + a non-residual cleaning solution; the fins come out clean without damage.

 Site 4 (minor) — The front filter